Geodels/gospl/docs/tech_guide/hill.rst

 in which :math:`\mathrm{D}` is the diffusion coefficient that encapsulates a variety of processes operating on the superficial soil layer.
 As an example, :math:`\mathrm{D}` may vary as a function of substrate, lithology, soil depth, climate and biological activity.

-In :mod:`gospl`, hillslope processes rely on this approximation even though field evidence suggest that the creep approximation is only rarely appropriate.
+In goSPL, hillslope processes rely on this approximation even though field evidence suggest that the creep approximation is only rarely appropriate.

 For a discrete element, considering a node :math:`\mathrm{i}` the implicit finite volume representation of the above equation is: